Six appointment setter skills shown as a structured checklist with icons representing qualification, rapport, objection handling, and pitch delivery

 An average SDR has a million things to do in a day: checking CRM tasks, sending out business emails, managing statistics, and conducting calls.
 The best thing to do is create a schedule with blocks of time dedicated to different activities.
 Make sure to consider various time zones of the leads when you set up your timetable.

-If you don’t have a schedule in place, you can check our article on what our SDR does in a day
+If you don’t have a schedule in place, read our guide on SDR lead generation tips for proven daily workflows.

 2. Knows how to qualify B2B prospects

-Before starting an appointment counterattack at the leads, an SDR has to determine if they can be qualified to go further down your sales funnel.
+Before starting outreach, an SDR has to determine if leads can be qualified to go further down your sales funnel.
 There are plenty of lead qualification methodologies to choose from, like ChAMP, ANUM, BANT, or NOTE.
-At CIENCE, we prefer NOTE, but we’ve also created an article to help you decide.
+At CIENCE, we prefer NOTE — it keeps the conversation buyer-centric rather than seller-centric.

 3. Listens and builds rapport